gaxmann/suhr/README.md

 ---

-## Newest update: GPS Time Sync

-**For wall clocks without internet:** Devices without network access can use GPS to synchronise the system clock.
-This keeps your Sun Clock accurate and fully functional even offline.

-**For Agnihotra practitioners:** With "Auto location" enabled, GPS determines your exact coordinates to calculate precise sunrise and sunset times for your specific location.
-At the same time, your device’s system clock is synchronised with the atomic clock network via GPS.
-I've experienced deviations of up to 2 sec between device time and atomic-clock time, which GPS sync automatically corrects.
-The “+” symbol next to the Agnihotra times confirms that both the location and time sync are less than three minutes old.

-## Temporal Hours Update

-Temporal hours, or unequal hours, divided both day and night into twelve parts — though the night was often reckoned instead by four watches.
-Unlike our modern, fixed hours, their duration shifted with the seasons.
-This ancient time system was used throughout history until mechanical clocks standardized hours.
-Sun Clock offers a window into how our ancestors experienced time.

----

 ## Voices on Sun Clock

 - *"This is genuinely fascinating – I love how you've blended technology with such a natural, almost poetic perspective on time.
 It feels like a reminder that we're all still connected to the rhythms of the universe, even in our busy modern lives", That, Reddit*